ChicoState/UX-Project-Report-Template/phaseI/README.md

 ## Introduction

 !!!
-Describe the general problem that the project is trying to solve !!!
+Describe the general problem that the project is trying to solve and the focus of this interval of work !!!

 ## Methods

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research. !!!
+Provide enough detail that someone would be able to faithfully reproduce your research.
+Only include research methods in here, not design documents/techniques/artifacts !!!

 ## Findings

 !!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!
+For each research method, detail each of the findings to clarify new discoveries of users' needs !!!

 ## Conclusions